arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 ## Instructions

-The Vision Shield LoRa can be connected to the TTN and can transmit data to other devices connected to this network through a secure channel.
+The Portenta Vision Shield - LoRa can be connected to the TTN and can transmit data to other devices connected to this network through a secure channel.
 This channel is nothing but an applicaiton on the TTN network dedicated for your board.
 In this tutorial, you will be guided through a step-by-step process of setting up your Portenta board and the Vision Shield Lora to communicate with a TTN application.
 As stated before, to be able to follow this guide, to be under coverage of one of the TTN gateways.
-You can check for the coverage now if you have not done so yet.
+You can check for [the coverage](https://www.thethingsnetwork.org/map) now if you have not done so yet.

 ### 1. Setting up the Environment